gabrielamg24/SeaSurfaceTemperatureWadden/README.md

 ---
 ##Usage

-For creating color temperature based maps and seeing them in gif format you need to run the following shell script!
+For creating color temperature based maps and seeing them in gif format you just need to run the following shell script!

 First step is heading over to http://www.esa-sst-cci.org/PUG/map.htm and downloading data from the region that interests you!